akashkumar10/Sales_Data_Analysis_Pandas/README.md

 - Changing the type of columns (to_numeric, to_datetime, astype)

 ## Data Exploration
-After cleaning up the data a bit, data exploration is done.
+After cleaning up the data, data exploration is done.
 In this section I explored 5 high level business questions related to the data:
 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?
 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?